DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/DOCUMENTS/Voyage tracking.md

 This is used to find the applicable leg on the Voyage tracking to update, for example a port could appear multiple times on a multi-leg journey.

 #### Examples
-Examples below using above X12 shipment status codes and date qualifiers of 139 for estimated and 140 for actual.
+Examples below using above X12 shipment status codes, port qualifiers and date qualifiers of 139 for estimated and 140 for actual.

 Field & Example	            | Tracking leg update result :--                         |:--